johntcaldas/code_of_coding/README.md

 Using Grunt to Pre-compile Handlebars Templates:
 ------------------------------------------------
-+ Run Grunt
+Run grunt from web/src (the directory containing gruntfile.js)
-    grunt
++ Run Grunt ` grunt `
-+ Run Grunt, but watch for changes to filesystem, and re-run on-demand grunt watch
++ Run Grunt, but watch for changes to filesystem, and re-run on-demand ` grunt watch `
-+ When installing a new grunt plugin (node package): npm install <package> --save-dev
++ When installing a new grunt plugin (node package): ` npm install <package> --save-dev `

   > This will update package.json with the new dependency

-Note: List of current Grunt tasks:
+List of current Grunt tasks:

 + Pre-compile handlebar templates in web/src/handlebars/ into web/js/handlebars_templates.js

 Intellij Setup and Plugins: